 Stuart Ralston, chef-proprietor, Aizle, Edinburgh

-“In New York, I worked with an Israeli chef, Shlomo Kashy, who added me to labneh, essentially a Middle Eastern yogurt.
-You can locate it within the UK now.
-He might spoon it into jars, top with good-excellent olive oil and a heat za’atar spice blend of dried marjoram, sesame, and sumac, and then dip warm bread into it.
+“In New York, I worked with an Israeli chef, Shlomo Kashy, who introduced me to labneh, essentially a Middle Eastern yogurt.
+You can find it in the UK now.
+He might spoon it into jars, top it with excellent olive oil and a heated za’atar spice blend of dried marjoram, sesame, and sumac, and then dip warm bread into it.
 It was a revelation.”

 Burnt-butter cabbage salad

-“The nutty, caramel flavour of burnt bflavor beurre noisette in French – lifts the entirety.
-You put butter in a pan, practice warmness until it turns a pleasant golden a nicee it off the heat, allow it cool and stress it.
-It will preserve for months within the refrigerator.
+“The nutty, caramel flavor of burnt flavor beurre noisette in French – lifts the entirety.
+Put butter in a pan, practice warmness until it turns a pleasant golden n, ice it off the heat, allow it to cool, and stress it.
+It will be preserved in the refrigerator for months.
 It’s an excellent dressing for fish, particularly meaty roast fish, including turbot, and it’s perfect on cabbage and celeriac.
-With four components – grilled cabbage, burnt butter, salt and lemon juice –, you may produce a pretty suitable lunch.
+You may produce a pretty suitable lunch with four components – grilled cabbage, burnt butter, salt, and lemon juice.